Minater247/llvm-z80/README.md

 $ fuse-gtk main.tap
 ```

+The compiler is not really that stable.
+It breaks and crashes on lots of various code.
+But for some it works.

-This is all the help you'll get for me with this.
+This is all the help you'll get from me with this.
 Have fun.